 This cake requires only a few simple ingredients and just a balloon whisk is sufficient to prepare the batter!

 - Cocoa: We are using Natural unsweetened cocoa powder for this cake.
+This recipe is highly versatile though.
+You can also use dark cocoa (like Hershey's Dutch processed) to make this batter.
 Good quality cocoa really makes a difference.
 I like Hershey's brand best.

 - Flour: All purpose flour is the base of this cake.
 Make sure to sift flour and cocoa before adding to the liquids to get rid of lumps.

-- Baking soda: It reacts with the acidity of vinegar and cocoa.
-This makes the cake to rise well.
-Make sure to use fresh baking soda here.
+- Leaveners: They react with the acidity of cocoa.
+Leaveners help the cake to rise well.
+Make sure to use fresh baking soda and baking powder here.
+Yes you will need them both.

 - Sugar: Granulated sugar will impart perfect sweetness to this chocolate cake.

 This couldn't get any easier.
+It is the Hershey's Chocolate Cake recipe.
 It's so easy that you might feel you are doing something wrong.

-- Mix all wet ingredients (except coffee+water) together with a whisk or hand mixer.
+- Step 1.
+Mix all wet ingredients (except coffee + water) together with a whisk or hand mixer.

-- Sift all the dry ingredients over wet and gently fold till the batter is well combined.
+- Step 2.
+Sift all the dry ingredients over wet and gently fold till the batter is well combined.

-- Pour hot coffee over the batter and mix again.
+- Step 3.
+Pour hot coffee over the batter and mix again.

-- Pour batter in lined pans and bake at 350 deg F.
+- Step 4.
+Pour batter in lined pans and bake at 350 deg F.

-This is literally the easiest frosting ever!
-And tastes so decadent.
+This is literally the easiest frosting recipe ever!
+Plus it tastes so decadent.
 To make it:

-- Heat heavy cream in microwave or on gas top.
+- Heat heavy cream in microwave or on gas top till it barely comes to a boil.

-- Pour over good quality semi sweet chocolate.
+- Pour over good quality chopped semi sweet chocolate.

-- Allow to rest for 5 minutes and whisk it rigorously to form a glossy ganache.
+- Allow to rest for 2-3 minutes and whisk it rigorously.

 - Allow to set for a few hours at room temperature or in the refrigerator till thickened and ready to be frosted.